Captainmango/dsa-notes/Hash tables.md

 When the above happens, the big O becomes O(n) or linear time.

-Javascript has M  aps and allows you to save expressions as keys. it also maintains insertion order (like the Set does)
+Javascript has Maps and allows you to save expressions as keys. it also maintains insertion order (like the Set does)

+Maps and Sets are somewhat interchangeable.
+Sets only store keys and do not allow collisions (they use open addressing) and Maps allow expressions to evaluate keys or values.
+Some hash table impls expect primitives only.

+Hash tables have fast lookups and inserts, but are slow to iterate over items.
+Use hash tables to manage items and retrieve, not store